johnsonjh/VEDIT/README.md

 []()
 * Help files are included in the [`hlp`](hlp) directory.
-These help files should be verified and possibly customized to ensure the key bindings or other source customization match what you are "shipping to the customer".
+These help files should be verified and possibly modified to ensure the key bindings or other source customizations match what you are "shipping to the customer".
 []()